ubaleht/Lexeme/README.md

 This repository contains the source code of the website for the Lexeme project.

-The lex system currently uses the following endangered languages:
+At this moment, The lexeme system uses the following endangered languages:

 - Siberian Ingrian Finnish: https://github.com/ubaleht/SiberianIngrianFinnish

 - Siberian Tatar: https://github.com/ubaleht/SiberianTatar

-- Dialects of Siberian Estonians https://github.com/ubaleht/DialectsOfSiberianEstonians
+- The dialects of the Siberian Estonians: https://github.com/ubaleht/DialectsOfSiberianEstonians